Chaplain, Fellow & Dean of Welfare

 In addition to her academic publications, Dr Maltby is an occasional contributor on contemporary religious issues for BBC Radio 4 and for The Guardian.

 Dr Maltby's primary research interests are in the English church in the century following the Reformation, but her first academic publication was in the field of Parliamentary history.
 In the course of researching support for the Book of Common Prayer in early Stuart Cheshire, she discovered the hitherto unknown diary of The Short Parliament (1640) Diary of Sir Thomas Aston (edited by her and published by the Royal Historical Society) in the private family papers of his descendants.
-This turned out to be the fullest account of the first parliament called by Charles I after the eleven years of the Personal Rule, and therefore of considerable historical importance.
-However, most of her work has been on the interplay between formal religious change and its reception at the grassroots.
+This turned out to be the fullest account of the first parliament called by Charles I after the eleven years of the Personal Rule, and therefore of considerable historical importance in understanding the period immediately before the outbreak of the Civil War.
+Most of her academic work has been on the interplay between formal religious change and its reception at the grassroots.
 She published Prayer Book and People in 1998 which explores popular support for the lawful liturgy in the provinces up to outbreak of the Civil War.
 More recently her work has moved into the 1640-1650s, exploring the impact of the suppression of the Church of England by Parliament on religious conservatives, both laity and clergy.
-She has also written on the subject of church/state relations in England as well as the area of religion and literature and is co-editing a collection of essays with Dr Alison Shell of UCL on Anglican women novelists, in which her own contribution will be on the author of The Towers of Trebizond, Dame Rose Macaulay (d.
+She has also written on the subject of church/state relations in England as well as the area of religion and literature.
+Currently she is co-editing with Prof Alison Shell of UCL a collection of essays entitled Anglican Women Novelists for Bloomsbury.
+Her own chapter will be on the author of The Towers of Trebizond, Dame Rose Macaulay (d.
 1958).

 Teaching and graduate supervision

-Dr Maltby's main teaching for the college is for History of British Isles 1500-1700 paper.
-She also teaches the History and Theology of the Reformation paper for theology students from other colleges.
-She has supervised numerous MSts in Ecclesiastical History and a number of DPhils on topics as diverse as the concept of royal priesthood in the English Reformation; women's religious writing in late Stuart England; the Jacobean divine Richard Field; and Jansenist influences on mid-seventeenth century English theology.
+Dr Maltby has taught extensively for the History of British Isles 1500-1700 paper and the History and Theology of the Reformation paper for theology students from other colleges.
+In recent years, her teaching has concentrated on post-graduate supervision, including numerous MSts in Ecclesiastical History and a number of DPhils on topics as diverse as the concept of royal priesthood in the English Reformation; women's religious writing in late Stuart England; the Jacobean divine Richard Field; Jansenist influences on mid-seventeenth century English theology; and epistolary spiritual counsel in seventeenth-century England

 ‘"Extravagencies and Impertinencies": Set Forms, Conceived and Extempore Prayer in Revolutionary England', in Worship and the Parish Church in Early Modern Britain, eds Natalie Mears and Alec Ryrie, Ashgate, 2013.